naparuba/tanuki-www/content/pages/docs/agent/http.md

 ### GET Method

-When using the `GET` method, Consul will return the specified key, or if the "?recurse" query parameter is provided, it will return all keys with the given prefix.
+When using the `GET` method, XXX will return the specified key, or if the "?recurse" query parameter is provided, it will return all keys with the given prefix.